 Over time, communication has evolved from text to text and images and now we tend more and more towards visual content.
 We are seeing that minute by minute around us.
 Social Media platforms have improved their visual possibilities and they are slowly turning into visual content platforms.

 Let’s see, how do you congratulate someone on their birthday?
 You will definitely add an image or an emoticon to express your joy and pleasure at that moment.
-But also to convey the same emotions to the person you are addressing to.
+But also to convey the same emotions to the person you are addressing.

 When we talk about emotions we think of momentary reactions.
-Feelings have power to drive us to an action.
+Feelings have the power to drive us to action.
 But this can`t last long.
 Over time, emotions are replaced by cognitive processes.
-Look two important aspects which you need to consider when planning an emotion-based marketing campaign:
+Look at two important aspects that you need to consider when planning an emotion-based marketing campaign:

 1. Predisposition of target